becassel/NoitaBackup/README.md

 noita-restore-world name dest
 ```

-Where *name* is the required friendly name of the world you want to restore,
+Where `name` is the required friendly name of the world you want to restore,
-and *dest* is the specific Noita gameplay data you want to restore over
+and `dest` is the specific Noita gameplay data you want to restore over
-(defaults to the active Noita save, "save00").
+(defaults to the active Noita save, `save00`).

 ## Delete Backups